soudev/knowledge.mine/stuff/frontend.javascript.md

 --

+* [[GitHub] Khan / KaTeX](https://github.com/Khan/KaTeX) - is a fast, easy-to-use JavaScript library for TeX math rendering on the web

+--

 * [Moment.js](http://momentjs.com/) - A javascript date library for parsing, validating, manipulating, and formatting dates.

 * [[GitHub] adamwdraper / Numeral-js](https://github.com/adamwdraper/Numeral-js) - A javascript library for formatting and manipulating numbers